yousuf-safin/MATLAB/README.md

 <hr>

 <h2>License</h2>
-<p>This project is licensed under the <a href="LICENSE">GIU License</a>.
+<p>This project is licensed under the <a href="LICENSE">GNU License</a>.
 You are free to use, modify, and distribute the code as per the terms of the license.</p>

 <hr>